 In this post I’ll be focusing on recommended lures & techniques which I find effective in Luring Shore.
 Lures covered will be jerkbaits, lipless crankbaits, surface & sub-surface poppers & soft plastics.

 I emphasize all information shared in this blog is just my personal opinion & experience which some may beg to differ 🙂 If you have any thoughts or questions please leave them at the end of this post.

-- For rod, reel & braided line recommended for Luring Shore, please refer to earlier post Tips on Matching Rod & Reel which covers the 6 forms of fishing practised.
+- For rod, reel & braided line recommended for Luring Shore, please refer to earlier post How to Match Rod and Reel? which covers the 6 forms of fishing practised.

 - For leaders, I’m using mostly Sunline Saltwater Special Nylon ( Amazon / eBay ) monofilament (not FC) as water condition in local shores is mostly cloudy.

 - Sunline Saltwater Special Nylon ( Amazon / eBay ) 30 & 50lb (when water is cloudy ie. visibility low)

 - Advantage of this brand is its diameter is smaller than other brands in the same poundage.
 This means a 50lb Sunline can cast as far as a 40lb of other brand.

 - By buying just 30 & 50lb they cover my needs for a leader from 20-50lb.

 - As nylon is softer than FC, Sunline is used when distance is required in certain situation.

 - Comes in 50m per retail plastic spool.